The Mobile SDK has a concept of authenticated sessions. Each login and enrolment has a session associated with it.

 UserContext in getQRLogin, for example).

-FAIL status.
-Upon successful login, the history status changes to
+- Upon successful login, the history status is set to

 pingTime > 0) or